pvp16/House_Price_Prediction/README.md

 # House_Price_Prediction
-An ML model to predict house pricing, trained and testing using Boston Housing dataset
+An ML model to predict house pricing, trained and tested using Boston Housing dataset